Director of Consulting Services

 Senior Technical Advisor

-Mr. Craig Clevenger is a Florida-registered Professional Geologist with over 17 years of experience in the environmental consulting field involving the management of Real Estate Due Diligence Assessments (Phase I and Phase II ESAs); Contamination and Site Assessments (including characterization and delineation of soil and groundwater impacts); design and implementation of remedial and monitoring systems; the preparation of professional CAP, CAR, SAR, RAP and MOP reports; RBCA Risk Assessments and Feasibility Studies; expert witness testimony; and associated regulatory agency contact.
-Mr. Clevenger has managed thousands of assessment projects across the State of Florida and southern United States, which involved impacts from petroleum hydrocarbons, chlorinated solvents, heavy metals, pesticides, PCBs, dioxins/furans, and other related wastes.
+Mr. Craig Clevenger is a Florida-registered Professional Geologist with over 17 years of experience in the environmental consulting field involving the management of Real Estate Due Diligence Assessments (Phase I and Phase II ESA); Contamination and Site Assessments (including characterization and delineation of soil and groundwater impacts); design and implementation of remedial and monitoring systems; the preparation of professional CAP, CAR, SAR, RAP and MOP reports; RBCA Risk Assessments and Feasibility Studies; expert witness testimony; and associated regulatory agency contact.
+Mr. Clevenger has managed thousands of assessment projects across the State of Florida and the southern United States, which involved impacts from petroleum hydrocarbons, chlorinated solvents, heavy metals, pesticides, PCBs, dioxins/furans, and other related wastes.
 Projects included: City of Fort Lauderdale General Environmental Services, the City of Fort Lauderdale Brownfields Pilot Grant Contract, and City of Miami Brownfields Contract.

 Senior Project Manager